Isabel-S/perception-llm/README.md

 VITE_AZURE_API_VERSION=2024-12-01-preview
 ```

-3. Replace `your-actual-api-key-here` with your actual Azure API key
+3. Replace `your-actual-api-endpoint-here` and `your-actual-api-key-here` with your actual Azure API key

 4. Restart the development server for the changes to take effect